backdrop-contrib/devel/README_devel_node_access.txt

 Provides a block which shows all node_access entries for the nodes shown on a given page.
 This gives developers a quick check to see that grants are provided as they should be.
-HINT: configure this block to appear in page footers (not sidebars) as the table it displays is wide.
+This block auto-enables to the footer region.
+You may move it as desired.

 If Views module is installed, allows browsing of nodes by realm, including those nodes not in the node_access table (NULL realm).